 Your chickens may be part of your livestock, you may depend on them for eggs and dinners of your own.
 If you can train your dog not to attack the chickens, you can finally have the harmonious home you envisaged.
-You will be able to relax when it all goes quiet and not panic whenever you start do a chicken headcount.
-Otherwise, your fear is that Chicken Run, the movie, may become chicken run, your reality, and your chickens will become hell bent on escaping.
+You will be able to relax when it all goes quiet and not panic whenever you start to do a chicken headcount.
+Otherwise, your fear is that Chicken Run, the movie, may become chicken run, your reality, and your chickens will become determined to escape.

 Training your dog not to attack the chickens will require a number of different elements.
 You will certainly need obedience commands to retain control over him when he is around the chickens.
 You will also need to take steps to familiarize him with the chickens.

-As you can probably imagine, training him not to attack chickens will be no straightforward task.
-This task is made even harder if he has already developed a taste for chicken, or he is older and stuck in his ways.
+As you can probably imagine, training him not to attack the feathered members of your yard will be no straightforward task.
+This task is made even harder if your dog has already developed a taste for chicken, or he is older and stuck in his ways.
 However, with persistence and patience, you should be able to train him to behave around chickens in a few weeks or months.
 It is important you succeed in this endeavor if you want to protect the lives of your chickens and possibly any other animals you have on your property.

 Before work begins, you will need to round up several things.
 You may want to get a body harness for training.
 This will help you retain control and reduce the strain on your dog's neck.
-A secure leash will also be required and possibly a muzzle if you don’t feel confident that you can hold onto him securely to begin with.
+A secure leash will also be required Before starting the process, spend a few days cementing your bond with your dog so that he is keen on listening to you.

 You will also need an abundance of treats or his favorite food to act as both an incentive and reward.
 Apart from that, you just need an optimistic attitude and a good degree of patience, then you’re ready to get to work!